cmdavid-epfl/cmdavid-epfl.github.io/story.md

    </div>

-   {% include image.html file="/assets/Asia_All.gif" title="Zoom on Asia" caption="Timelapse of the distribution of inventors in Asia for the period 1990-2016."%}
+   {% include image.html file="/assets/Asia_All.gif" title="Zoom on Asia." caption="Timelapse of the distribution of inventors in Asia for the period 1990-2016."%}

-   {% include image.html file="/assets/Europe_All.gif" title="Zoom on Europe" caption="Timelapse of the distribution of inventors in Europe for the period 1990-2016."%}
+   {% include image.html file="/assets/Europe_All.gif" title="Zoom on Europe." caption="Timelapse of the distribution of inventors in Europe for the period 1990-2016."%}

-   {% include image.html file="/assets/US_All.gif" title="Zoom on the US" caption="Timelapse of the distribution of inventors in the US for the period 1990-2016."%}
+   {% include image.html file="/assets/US_All.gif" title="Zoom on the US." caption="Timelapse of the distribution of inventors in the US for the period 1990-2016."%}

    <div class="story-text">